 - U.S. Court of Federal Claims Bar Association

-- Listed by Chambers USA as one of "America's Leading Lawyers for Business - Up and Coming" in Government Contracts (2017-2019)
+- Listed by Chambers USA as one of "America's Leading Lawyers for Business" (2020) and "America's Leading Lawyers for Business - Up and Coming" in Government Contracts (2017-2019)

 - Named by The Legal 500 US a “recommended lawyer” in Government Contracts (2015-2016)